leeprovoost/go-rest-api-template/README.md

 * Atom with [go-plus](https://github.com/joefitzgerald/go-plus).
 There is a good article describing a full Go setup [here](http://marcio.io/2015/07/supercharging-atom-editor-for-go-development/).
 * vim with [vim-go](https://github.com/fatih/vim-go)
 * [LiteIDE](https://github.com/visualfc/liteide)
+* Microsoft did a pretty good job with their [Visual Studio Code](https://code.visualstudio.com/) and Luke Hoban created a brilliant Go binding for it: [vscode-go](https://github.com/Microsoft/vscode-go)

+Last but not least, I can highly recommend trying out [GitKraken](https://www.gitkraken.com/).
+I've never been a huge fan of desktop UI clients for git, but this one sets a new bar.
+Slick UI and very useful information about your local and remote branches and code history.

 ### How to run